Back to homepage

 frequencies.
 No sinewaves though.

-sinewave oscillators.
-Therefore I decided to use square wave oscillator
+Therefore I decided to use square wave oscillator (astable multivibrator) only,

-(astable multivibrator) only, but provide it with all the controls I
+but provide it with all the controls I might possibly need.

-a potentiometer.
-Periods are function of connected resistance and
+Periods are function of connected resistance and capacitance.

 potentiometer (frequency adjustment) in series with current limiting

-potentiometer, in parallel with one 100 K dual-pot section is used to
+in parallel with one 100 K dual-pot section is used to regulate pulse width,

 This provides 6 Hz - 2 MHz range of possible frequencies in 5 ranges.